Sqydev/CordorLib/README.md

 ### ⚙️ Installation

-**Becouse of the fact that this is classic header & c file you just have to Copy From Git Repo and add flag when compiling:**
+**Becouse of the fact that this is classic header & c file you just have to Copy files From Git Repo and add flag when compiling:**

 1. Clone the CordorLib repository:
 ```sh